Durham County Cricket Club: Origin of club

 Durham CCC was founded as an official entity on 23 May 1882, and the nascent club played its first competitive match on 12 June of that year, beating Northumberland by 4 wickets at the Ashbrooke Ground, Sunderland.

 The club established an enviable record as a minor county: becoming the first minor county to beat a first-class county in the Gillette Cup (defeating Yorkshire in round one in 1973, and then in 1985 beating Derbyshire at the same stage); winning the Minor Counties Championship a record-equalling seven times between 1901 and 1984; and putting together a record of 65 matches without defeat between 1976 and 1982 that remains unbroken.

 Durham as a first-class county

+1989 - 2005

 Early in 1989, the club began the process of applying to become a first-class cricketing county and join the County Championship.
 First-class status was awarded on 6 December 1991, with Durham becoming the first new first-class county for 70 years.
 Their first season in the County Championship was the 1992 season.

 For over a decade after gaining their status, Durham were not distinguished by marked success as a first-class county.
 In the 2004 season they finished bottom of the two-division County Championship, sixth out of ten teams in the one-day National Cricket League and fifth out of six teams in the Northern Division of the Twenty20 Cup.

+However, in 2005 under the captaincy of Australian Mike Hussey Durham finished second and achieved promotion in both the County Championship and the one-day National Cricket League.